Tracy Stickler — Vice President and Editor-in-Chief

-Tracy graduated with a BA in English from the University of Wisconsin-Madison.
-She gained a postgraduate degree in botanical horticulture (Kew Diploma) from the Royal Botanic Gardens, Kew in London, and went on to complete an MSc in Ethnobotany from the University of Kent, Canterbury in the UK.
+Prior to joining Healthline, Tracy served as a content producer for the BBC Gardening website, where she was responsible for the editorial strategy and day-to-day management of the site.
+Tracy holds a bachelor’s degree in English from the University of Wisconsin-Madison, a post-graduate degree in botanical horticulture (Kew Diploma) from the Royal Botanic Gardens, Kew in London, as well as a master’s degree in ethnobotany from the University of Kent, Canterbury in the United Kingdom.

 Robert joined the editorial team at Healthline in April of 2012 and manages custom content initiatives as well as general content across Healthline.com.
 Prior to joining Healthline, Robert held several editorial and marketing positions at Yahoo! where he developed consumer-focused content for a number of Yahoo! properties, including Autos, Real Estate, Travel, and Tech as well as the Yahoo! homepage.
 Robert got his start as a writer and editor working in the music industry with Avid Technology and Penton Media.

 Robert is a graduate of UC Santa Barbara and has received awards from both the California Intercollegiate Press Association and Yahoo! in recognition of his writing and editing skills.

 Isabel Spahn — Senior Editor